 The Information is a subscription-only publication dedicated to entirely original reporting on technology and its impact across industries.
-After nearly four years of operation, we’re making money and have a staff of 26 in San Francisco, New York and Hong Kong.
-Now we’re planning a multimillion-dollar investment to significantly expand our coverage into several new industries, including entertainment, fintech and crypto currencies, energy tech and biotech.
+After nearly four years of operation, we’re making money and have a staff of 35 in San Francisco, New York, Los Angeles and Hong Kong.
+We're continuing to expand our coverage, including in fintech and crypto currencies as well as regulatory/politics.

 If you’re tired of rewriting press releases and want to set the agenda for coverage of these industries, The Information is for you.
 We don’t publish commodity news—just original reporting that can’t be found elsewhere.
 That means our reporters have the time to do in-depth stories that can make an impact, such as our exposure of venture capitalist Justin Caldbeck’s sexual harassment of female entrepreneurs, which triggered a cascade of stories about sexual harassment in Silicon Valley.